WSL preview: How to watch, TV & stream info, fixture list, start time

 All of which sets the stage for a massive round of midweek fixtures, featuring 1st-versus-4th (in a London derby) and 3rd-versus-2nd (a Manchester derby) matchups on Wednesday and Friday, respectively.

 On Wednesday, Chelsea will host Arsenal (Watch live, 2 pm ET on the NBC Sports App) as they look to bounce back from the uncharacteristic defeat.
-Then on Friday, Manchester City are set to host Manchester United (Watch live, 2 pm ET on NBCSN), perhaps with a chance to pull level or ahead of Chelsea pending Wednesday’s result.
+Then on Friday, Manchester City are set to host Manchester United (Watch live, 2 pm ET on NBCSN).

+In USWNT news, forward Christen Press starts for Manchester United, while Rose Lavelle is on the bench for Manchester City.

 The WSL title race has long been underway, and this week’s fixtures will go a long way toward sorting the favorites from contenders, and contenders from pretenders.